How To Check for Charges Against Me?

 Arrest information, charges and convictions will show up on most background checks unless a state law specifically prohibits this information.

-People are interested to know, do arrests without conviction show up on background check?
+People are interested to know if non-convicted arrests are included in background check reports.
 In most states arrests and charges will show up regardless of whether there was a conviction or not, but some states have specific laws that allow individuals to easily seal non-conviction records.

 Individuals can check for pending criminal charges by performing a background check on themselves, searching court databases, or contacting an attorney to check on their behalf.

-There are a lot of questions that come to mind for someone who is charged with a crime and one of them is “Can charges be dropped after indictment?”.
+There are a lot of questions that come to mind for someone who is charged with a crime and one of them is if charges can still be withdrawn even after being indicted.
 Charges can be dropped at any time in the process if there is sufficient reason for the charges to be dropped.

 Pending charges will show up on a background check almost immediately since they are entered into an online database that is used by background check agencies.